John Morgan (Canadian politician)

-John W. Morgan (born May 7, 1964), is a Canadian lawyer, politician, and businessman.
+John W. Morgan (born May 7, 1964) is a Canadian lawyer, politician, and businessman.
 He was the mayor of the Cape Breton Regional Municipality (CRBM) in Nova Scotia from 2000 to 2012.

 Morgan is a graduate of the University College of Cape Breton and St. Francis Xavier University, where he received a bachelor of science degree, majoring in chemistry and minoring in mathematics.
 He attended Dalhousie University, where he obtained a master's degree in business administration and a bachelor's degree in law under the combined MBA/LLB degree program, graduating in 1990.

-First elected in October 2000, Morgan has since been re-elected twice (in 2004 and 2008) with over 80% of the votes cast.
+First elected in October 2000, Morgan was re-elected twice (in 2004 and 2008) with over 80% of the votes cast.

 Morgan filed a lawsuit on behalf of CBRM against the Government of Nova Scotia alleging unequal per capita provincial funding for his municipality.
-Morgan had applied to the Nova Scotia Utility and Review Board to reject the Boundary Review citing the citizenry want a downsized municipal council.
+Morgan had applied to the Nova Scotia Utility and Review Board to reject the Boundary Review, citing the desires of citizens for a downsized municipal council.
 The eventual decision was that the Boundary Review was flawed and will need to be re-done by 2010.

-On August 17, 2012, Morgan released a statement announcing that he would not re-offer in the 2012 municipal election.
+On August 17, 2012, Morgan released a statement announcing that he would not stand for re-election in the 2012 municipal election.
 He was succeeded as mayor by Cecil Clarke.

-In February 2020, Morgan announced he would run for the New Democratic Party nomination in Glace Bay-Dominion for the following Nova Scotia general election, which was ultimately held on August 17, 2021.
+In February 2020, Morgan announced he would run for the New Democratic Party nomination in Glace Bay-Dominion for the following Nova Scotia general election.
+On August 17, 2021, Morgan was defeated by Progressive Conservative candidate John White by 33 votes.
+A judicial recount on August 30, 2021, reduced the margin of victory to 29 votes.